valentinabojan/functional-programming/README.md

 ## Content

 For each chapter/session, there are two modules: one with exercises and one with solutions.
+Each exercise has tests thatwereimplemented to chack the validity of the provided solution.

 1. Hello, Lambda Expressions
 2. Using Collections
+3. Strings, Comparators and Filters
+4. Designing with Lambda Expressions

+## Support

+All the reading group sessions have as support several presentations that can be found at the following address: https://drive.google.com/drive/folders/0B6lcgX18hF6BRTdoVEhxX0s0YW8?usp=sharing